MikeAlbertFleetSolutions/oracleex/README.md

 ## Testing

-Tests require an instance of Oracle to be running on `localhost` and the appropriate environmnet variables to be set.
+Tests require an instance of Oracle to be running on `localhost` and the appropriate environment variables to be set.
 See the docker-compose file for details

 ### To start the database: